Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Despite no output schema, the description adequately explains the return (permanent MP4 URL).
-It covers input, process, constraints, and alternatives comprehensively.
-For a complex video generation tool, it is fully complete.
+No output schema exists, but the description explains the return value (permanent MP4 URL).
+It covers process, models, parameters, edge cases (RealFace, audio failure), and payment policy, making it complete for a complex video generation tool.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.